 While it is safe to drink alcohol in moderation whilst taking hydroxycarbamide, Australian NHMRC guidelines state that for healthy women and men drinking no more than two standard drinks on any day reduces your risk of harm from alcohol-related disease.
 Alcohol can cause dehydration, and it is important to avoid becoming dehydrated if you have an MPN.
 Please ask your nurse or doctor if you require more information regarding alcohol consumption.

 What if I want to have a child?

-- We strongly recommend that you use contraception whilst taking hydroxycarbamide (hydroxyurea), because this medication can be harmful to a developing foetus.
+- It is strongly recommended that you use contraception whilst taking hydroxycarbamide, because this medication can be harmful to a developing foetus.

-- When planning to conceive or to father a child, you should stop taking hydroxycarbamide (hydroxyurea) for a period of at least three months to allow the drug to clear from your system before trying to conceive.
+- When planning to conceive or father a child, you should stop taking hydroxycarbamide for at least three months to allow the drug to clear from your system before trying to conceive.

-- If you or your partner becomes pregnant while taking this drug please contact your doctor immediately for further advice.
+- If you or your partner becomes pregnant while taking this drug please contact your haematologist immediately for further advice.

-We recommend against breastfeeding your child whilst taking hydroxycarbamide (hydroxyurea).
-Hydroxycarbamide (hydroxyurea) is a very strong drug that inhibits blood cell development.
+It is recommended against breastfeeding your child whilst taking hydroxycarbamide.
+Hydroxycarbamide is a very strong drug that inhibits blood cell development.
 It can be secreted in breast milk which can affect your developing baby.

 Can I drive?